baezortega/somatypus/README.md

 * Call long indels or structural variants.

-* Manage samples in pairs, or differentiate between ‘tumour’ and ‘host/normal’ samples, or between germ-line and somatic variants.
+* Manage samples in pairs, or distinguish between ‘tumour’ and ‘host/normal’ samples, or between germ-line and somatic variants.
 Identification of somatic variants must be performed downstream.

 * Take into account contamination between samples.
-Identification of variants caused by sample contamination must be performed downstream.
+Identification of variants caused by cross-sample contamination must be performed downstream.

 * Allow a highly customised execution — unless the source code is altered.